MarynaShavlak/dev-interview-hub/src/entities/Article/model/slices/README.md

 ## Conclusion
 The `articleDetailsSlice` effectively manages the state of article details in a Redux-based application.
 It provides a structured approach to handle loading states and errors, ensuring that article details management is streamlined and maintainable.
-By integrating the `fetchArticleById` thunk, this slice supports asynchronous operations, enhancing the user experience with seamless data fetching.
+By integrating the `fetchArticleByIdThunk` thunk, this slice supports asynchronous operations, enhancing the user experience with seamless data fetching.
 Utilizing this slice can simplify article-related state management, leading to a more robust and user-friendly application.